The Complete Guide to Testing Medical Device Software - EffectiveSoft

 Moreover, the plan should accommodate both manual and automated testing methods to combine thoroughness with efficiency.
 Automation plays a key role in handling repetitive, data-intensive tests, allowing for more efficient resource use and consistent execution.

 It is worth noting that testing documentation is a confirmation of the thorough testing process.
 Properly designed and recorded test cases and protocols are critical to the plan.
 They must be clear, replicable, and directly tied to specific requirements to ensure that every function is tested against its intended performance.
-Moreover, clear records of test execution, results, and any actions taken in response to findings must be maintained.
-This documentation is not only a regulatory requirement but also provides transparency and traceability throughout the software’s development life cycle.

 Types of testing